 Autobiographical and apologetic writings and works of fiction composed by C.S.
 Lewis are analyzed to develop a synthesis of Lewis's theology.
 That theology is assessed in terms of coherence and scope and in terms of its relevance for the contemporary church.
-Prerequisite: CHRM 1330.
+Prerequisite: CHRM 1301 or CHRM 1330.